Thermal control of Kerr microresonator soliton comb via an optical sideband

-In this Letter, we show that an optical sideband generated from an electro-optic modulator (EOM) can be used to control the above three thermal effects.
-In addition to simplifying the reported setup with an independent CW laser for the generation and the phase noise reduction of soliton comb, more importantly, the use of an optical sideband as an auxiliary laser enables the effectively fixed detuning between the pump CW laser and the resonance frequency even when the pump CW laser is largely drifted or scanned because of the perfectly correlated frequency motion between the pump CW laser and the optical sideband.
+Previously, an optical sideband generated from an electro-optic modulator (EOM) has been used to access a stable soliton comb with the extension of the "effective" soliton existence range \cite{wildi2019thermally}, which simplifies the reported setups \cite{zhang2019sub, lu2019deterministic, zhou2019soliton} with an independent CW laser as an auxiliary light and allows a robust operation.
+In this Letter, we unveil more advantages of the use of an optical sideband, showing the control of the above three thermal effects.
+In addition to the generation of a soliton comb with the careful investigation of the optimal properties (power and frequency) of the sideband, we utilize the large "effective" soliton existence for the frequency scanning of the soliton comb.
+Besides, the phase noise reduction of the soliton comb by the optical sideband is observed for the first time.
 In the experiments, we obtain the 100 times success of the generation of a single soliton comb in 100 tries and more than 20 dB phase noise reduction of the soliton comb.
 Moreover, we show the 18 times extension of the “effective” soliton existence range, which is utilized to scan the soliton comb, showing more than 10 GHz frequency scanning of the soliton comb without microheaters.